Simple matrix expressions for the curvatures of Grassmannian: Curvature zoo

 Our choice of Levi-Civita connection is all but preordained by the Fundamental Theorem of Riemannian Geometry \cite[Chapter~2, Theorem~3.6]{do1992}, namely, it is the unique affine connection that is torsion-free and metric-compatible.
-To reassure the readers, we will add a few more words to justify this choice.

-In manifold optimization, one needs a metric to identify tangent space with cotangent space, and the Levi-Civita connection is the most natural one (i.e., torsion free) compatible with our Riemannian metric $\mathsf{g}$.
-While the goal of our article is not optimization per se, there are not many options among other common connections either: (i) The Weyl connection is a generalization of Levi-Civita connection to conformal metrics and for our choice of $\mathsf{g}$ the two are identical. (ii) The affine, Cartan, Ehresmann, and Koszul connections are unnatural in our context. (iii) The Gauss--Manin and Grothendieck connections are intended for schemes and incompatible with our consideration of the Grassmannian as a manifold. (iv) Other connections like those of Connes and Weitzenb\"ock are even further removed from our treatment in this article.

-Unsurprisingly the non-Riemannian curvatures all turn out to be trivial for a Riemannian manifold.
-The statement \eqref{it:tor} below is just stated for ease of referencing. \begin{proposition} Let $\nabla$ be the Levi-Civita connection on $\mathcal{M}$. \begin{enumerate}[\upshape (a)] \item The torsion tensor and the nonmetricity tensor vanishes identically, i.e.,
+The following proposition is stated for completeness, essentially a reminder that non-Riemannian curvatures like torsion, nonmetricity, and cocurvature are trivial for a Riemannian manifold. \begin{proposition} Let $\nabla$ be the Levi-Civita connection on $\mathcal{M}$. \begin{enumerate}[\upshape (a)] \item The torsion tensor and the nonmetricity tensor vanish identically, i.e.,

 for all $x \in \mathcal{M}$ and all $u,v,w \in \mathbb{T}_x \mathcal{M}$.

 \item Let $\pi: \O(\mathcal{M})\to \mathcal{M}$ be the orthonormal frame bundle on $\mathcal{M}$, $\mathbb{V} \mathcal{M} \coloneqq \ker (d \pi)$, and $\widehat{\pi}: \mathbb{T}\O(\mathcal{M}) \to \mathbb{V} \mathcal{M}$ the projection induced by $\nabla$.
 Then the cocurvature vanishes and the curvature equals the Riemann curvature up to sign, i.e.,